SMRUCC/gcmodeller-developer/docs/source/API/T-SMRUCC.R.CRAN.Bioconductor.DESeq2.estimateSizeFactors.md

  The estimated size factors can be accessed using sizeFactors.
  Alternative library size estimators can also be supplied using sizeFactors.

+>
+>  Typically, the function is called with the idiom:
+>
+>  dds <- estimateSizeFactors(dds)
+>
+>  See DESeq For a description Of the use Of size factors In the GLM.
+>  One should Call this Function after DESeqDataSet unless size factors are manually specified With sizeFactors.
+>  Alternatively, gene-specific normalization factors For Each sample can be provided Using normalizationFactors
+>  which will always preempt sizeFactors In calculations.
+>
+>  Internally, the function calls estimateSizeFactorsForMatrix, which provides more details on the calculation.
+>

 ### Properties